publiclab/publiclab-archive/notes/fatnotfossils/10-29-2014/could-it-be-used-on-bikes-to-understand-the-air-quality-from-cars.md

 ---
-title: "Could it be used on bikes to understand the air quality from cars"\ntagnames: 'question:dustduino'
+title: "Could it be used on bikes to understand the air quality from cars"

+tagnames: 'question:dustduino'
 author: fatnotfossils
 path: /notes/fatnotfossils/10-29-2014/could-it-be-used-on-bikes-to-understand-the-air-quality-from-cars.md
 nid: 11312